rafi021/rafi021/README.md

 ### 📖 About me

-I am a Web Developer.
-I am working with Laravel, PHP, Vue, React, REST API and MySQL.
-I also have experience in developing static/dynamic websites using HTML5, CSS3, Bootstrap, JavaScript (ES6).
+I am a Full Stack Web Developer.
+I am working with Laravel, PHP, Vue, React, TypeScript, REST API, GraphQL, and MySQL,PostgreSQL, MondoDB, Docker, Micro Services, CI/CD, RabittMQ, Kafka, Kubernates, Linux, AWS and Other SSR & CSR Tech Stack.
+I have a decade (10+ Yrs) experience in developing static/dynamic websites using HTML5, CSS3, Bootstrap, JavaScript (ES6).
 I am a quick learner & I believe in hard work and efficiency.
 I am passionate about effectiveness and speed of development also fun of clean code - so that clients get the first version of the product as soon as possible.

  ### 🕵🏻‍♂️ Conect with me